ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 ----------------------------
 ## Basic instructions:

-Please clone this repository and modify the path.json file.
+Please clone this repository and modify the path.json file.<br/>
-path2repo: Paste the full path to the cloned repository.
+path2repo: Paste the full path to the cloned repository.<br/>
-path2data: Paste the full path to the folder containing ProcessData and LabelData
+path2data: Paste the full path to the folder containing ProcessData and LabelData<br/>
-path2vids: Paste the full path to the folder containing the videos.
+path2vids: Paste the full path to the folder containing the videos.<br/>

 ----------------------------
 ## Handy tools: